Diana Ross Presents The Jackson 5: Re-release

-In 2001, Motown Records remastered all Jackson 5 albums in a "Two Classic Albums/One CD" series, as they had previously done in the late 1980s.
-Diana Ross Presents the Jackson 5 was paired up with ABC.
+In 2001, Motown remastered all Jackson 5 albums in a "Two Classic Albums/One CD" series, as they had previously done in the late 1980s.
+Diana Ross Presents The Jackson 5 was paired up with ABC.
 One bonus track was included in a cover of Bobby Taylor's "Oh, I've Been Bless'd", a song also released on the rare 1979 outtakes album Boogie.